dannyvaughton/wp-rest-polylang-pro/README.md

 ## description

-Adds value `polylang_current_lang` and `polylang_translations` to WP REST api response for each Post and Page request for site running the Polylang Pro plugin.
+Adds `polylang_translations` and keeps `lang` to WP REST api response for each Post and Page request for site running the Polylang Pro plugin.

 ## Values